TaitoUnited/full-stack-template/DEVELOPMENT.md

 ## Quick start

-Install linters and some libraries on host (add `--clean` to make a clean reinstall):
+Install linters and some libraries on host for code autocompletion purposes (add `--clean` to make a clean reinstall):

     taito install